golangdaddy/vibe/petrol/RFID_INTEGRATION.md

 # RFID Reader Integration Guide

-This petrol pump application includes infrastructure for RFID reader support, allowing contactless payment using RFID cards.
+This petrol pump application includes **full RFID reader support** for contactless payment using RFID cards.

 ## Current Status

-✅ RFID infrastructure implemented
+✅ **RFID fully implemented and ready to use!**
-✅ Payment flow with RFID detection ready
-⚠️ MFRC522 driver needs to be implemented
+✅ Real MFRC522 hardware support via periph.io
+✅ Automatic hardware detection with mock fallback
+✅ Works on Pi with hardware AND on dev machines for testing ✅ No code changes needed between environments

+## Automatic Hardware Detection

+The application **automatically detects** whether it's running with real RFID hardware or not:

+### On Raspberry Pi with MFRC522 connected:
+- Detects and initializes real hardware
+- Uses actual RFID card reads
+- Ready for production use

+### On dev machine or Pi without RFID hardware:
+- Automatically falls back to mock mode (in debug mode)
+- Press **P** key to simulate card tap
+- Perfect for testing without hardware

+**You don't need to change ANY code** - it just works!

 ## How It Works

 1. User pumps fuel
 2. User taps "PAY" button
 3. Application shows "Tap the contactless RFID reader to pay" screen
-4. When RFID card is detected, payment is processed automatically
+4. When RFID card is detected (real or simulated), payment is processed
-5. Success screen shows for 3 seconds
+5. Success screen shows card ID for 3 seconds
+6. **Pump automatically resets to 0.00**
-6. Pump resets with new random fuel price
+7. **New random fuel price generated (£1.40-£1.60)**
+8. Ready for next customer

 ## RFID Reader Interface